SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Synthetic Graphs

-On the other hand, the experiments with community size variation $\sigma$ (S12-S16, Figure~\ref{fig:supernode_density_variation_f1}, bottom) show the reverse trend, and we are unable to achieve higher F1 scores with sampling than the baseline, with the possible exception of graph S14, where the average F1 score with sampling is very slightly higher at the 50\% sample size.
+On the other hand, experiments with community size variation $\sigma$ (S12-S16), show the reverse trend, and SamBaS is unable to achieve higher F1 scores than the baseline, with the possible exception of graph S14, where the average F1 score with sampling is very slightly higher at the 50\% sample size.